-Broad and specific questionnaires allow collecting data quite quickly and anonymously while all participants can be given the opportunity to provide feedback.
+Broad and specific questionnaires allow collecting data quite quickly and anonymously while all participants can be allowed to provide feedback.

-If achievement and/or IQ test is/are required, you will be informed to decide whether you want it or not.
+If an IQ test is required, you will be informed to decide whether you want it or not.
 Children and youngsters are feeling more confident doing those tests after a few settings, where the focus would be on building up a relationship with conversations and playing short games afterwards.

 Questionnaires / Inventories

 1) Child Behaviour Checklist Scores for School-Aged Children